The Ultimate Home Appraisal Checklist

-If you do decide to move forward with an appraisal, you'll want to go through this home appraisal checklist to make sure you're ready before you have your house valued by a professional.
+To prepare for your appraisal, we've compiled a home appraisal checklist to make sure you're ready before you have your house valued by a professional.

 As such, you should make every effort to prepare your house for an appraiser.
-Otherwise, you might get an answer you don’t like simply because your house wasn’t looking its best.
+Otherwise, you might get an answer you don't like!

 Second, get clear about what an appraiser will do to determine this value: